kepha-okari/ansible_lemp_setup/README.md

 ## License

+This project is licensed under the [MIT License](./LICENSE).
-MIT License.
-See `LICENSE` file for details.
+See the LICENSE file for full details.